krismutalapova/SkillSwap/docker/README.md

 - Build the Docker image with all dependencies
 - Set up the database with migrations
 - Create admin user (admin/admin123)
-- Populate 25 demo users with complete profiles and skills
+- Create 6 consistent demo users for presentations
+- Add 15 additional random users for variety
 - Start the development server on http://localhost:8000

 ### Demo Credentials